SAIS-S2S-Technology/Roadmap/Roadmap.md

 * **Distributed career guide:** The distributed career guide opens a window into careers in technology that draw on a SAIS skill set.
 The guide consists of career-focused interviews with alumni working in or with the technology sector that will be realised individually and as a compiled report.

 * **Computational Applications to Policy and Strategy (CAPS) workshop:** CAPS is a semester-long weekly workshop focused on exposure to programming and a high-level introduction to AI and AI strategy.
-Starting from a fast-paced intro to the Python language and object-oriented programming, students build both scripted and learning-based game bots using the python-sc2 library for the online strategy game StarCraft II.
 The goal of CAPS is to ground students strategic reasoning about AI in hands-on programming experience.
 Students will write and present a technical memo as the workshop's capstone.
+The programming focuses on Python and the python-sc2 bot-developement environment for the online strategy game StarCraft II.

 ### Advancement